 Winter weather

-See my insider tips for visiting the Algarve for more about the Algarve in winter and other seasons.
+See my insider tips for visiting the Algarve for more about visiting the Algarve in winter and other seasons.

 Find out more about winter fun in other European destinations in this post.

-Things to consider when visiting Portugal in winter
+Things to consider when travelling in winter

 Note that many Portuguese properties are not well insulated or heated so unless you are staying in a hotel with central heating or air conditioning, you will need to check the heating arrangements before renting an apartment.
 It’s often warmer outside than inside in winter!